DaveKeehl/svelte-reveal/README.md

 If you use [SvelteKit](https://kit.svelte.dev/), this feature is available right out of the box with the [$app/env](https://kit.svelte.dev/docs#modules-$app-env) module.

-> ⚠️ Support for SvelteKit is currently experimental.
+> ⚠️ Support for SvelteKit is currently experimental

 ## 🤕 Troubleshooting